NevilClavain/DrawSpace/README.md

 Here is my tiny graphic rendering engine (Win32 platform support only for the moment ;) )

+Full GPLv3 text is available in the ./licenses directory

 DrawSpace currently rely on some 3rd-parts libraries: